Ang3/symfony-bundle-test-pack/README.md

     ->addFrameworkExtension()
-    ->addSecurityExtension() // Registers automatically the configuration of framework-bundle if missing ->addDoctrineExtension() // Registers automatically the configuration of framework-bundle if missing ->addApiPlatformExtension(); // Registers automatically the configuration of framework-bundle and doctrine-bundle if missing
+    ->addSecurityExtension() // Registers automatically the configuration of framework-bundle if missing ->addDoctrineExtension() // Registers automatically the configuration of framework-bundle if missing ->addApiPlatformExtension() // Registers automatically the configuration of framework-bundle and doctrine-bundle if missing
+    ->addSwiftmailerExtension(); // Registers automatically the configuration of swiftmailer-bundle
 ```

+If one of these bundles is added but no extension is configured for,
+then the kernel will automatically add the default configuration for this bundle.

 ### Private services and aliases